 Revictimization In Interpersonal Violence Survivors

 Anxiety disorders affect 18% of the United States population (ADAA).
-Post-Traumatic Stress Disorder (PTSD), one of the most common anxiety disorders, impacts nearly 7% of all Americans at some point in their lifetime (NIMH).
+Post-Traumatic Stress Disorder (PTSD), one of the most common anxiety disorders, impacts nearly 8% of all Americans at any given time.

 Types of Trauma

 Although PTSD is commonly associated with war veterans, interpersonal violence (IPV) leads to PTSD more frequently than other traumas, such as war zone exposure, serious accident, or death of a loved one.
 IPV is the act of one person, often someone close to the victim, using their power over their victim, exerting control through physical, sexual, or emotional abuse.

 IPV can severely damage survivors' health.
 Women who have experienced IPV are twice as likely to have chronic illness or pain and five times more likely to have coronary heart disease.
 In addition, many survivors report changes in mood that lead to feelings of worthlessness and emotional numbness, anxiety, paranoia, and guilt-precursors to developing PTSD (National Center for PTSD).